great-gubal-library/central-archives/README.md

-# Chaos Archives
+# Light Archives

-The prototype of the RP portal for the Chaos EU datacenter in FFXIV.
+The prototype of the RP portal for the Light EU datacenter in FFXIV based on [chaos-archives](https://github.com/great-gubal-library/chaos-archives) from the great Maia-Everett.
+Thanks again!

 ## Building